 Why You’ll Love This Recipe

-Ultimate Comfort Food: It’s a pasta bake with a lot of cheese and a robust meat sauce.
+Ultimate Comfort Food: It’s a pasta bake with plenty of cheese and a hearty meat sauce.
 Need we say more?

-Family Friendly: It’s a hit with both kids and adults, with mild flavors and cheesy layers.
+Family Friendly: Kids and adults will enjoy it, mild flavors and cheesy layers.

-Meal Prep Friendly: This recipe is made for leftovers!
+They are Meal Prep Friendly: This recipe is literally leftovers!
 It keeps well in the fridge and freezer!

 Adaptable: You can change the ground meat or adjust the cheeses to your preference.